 Purpose of the SIP rules

 The SIP rules provide certainty that all premises around Australia can be connected to superfast networks.
 This allows consumers to receive superfast broadband and voice telephone services.

 Connection and supply obligations guarantee that retail service providers (RSPs) can gain wholesale access to superfast broadband infrastructure.

 The general service area (NBN Co)

-In December 2020, the Minister declared that the national broadband network is built and fully operational, which means NBN Co is now the default SIP for the general service area.
+In December 2020, the Minister for Communications declared that the national broadband network is built and fully operational, which means NBN Co is now the default SIP for the general service area.

-This is all of Australia, except nominated service areas or designated service areas where other carriers will be the SIPs.
+This is for all of Australia, except nominated service areas or designated service areas where other carriers are the SIPs.

 Nominated service areas

 A carrier other than NBN Co may enter a contract to install telco network infrastructure in either a real estate development or building redevelopment project area.

 Where this enables the supply of eligible services to premises in the project area, the carrier must declare it a provisional ‘nominated service area’.